rchikhi/benchmphf/README.md

-So, which library is better?
+Between emphf/phf, which library is better?
 ----------------------------

 Short answer: